Tom Gregory (producer)

-Tom Gregory (born April 24, 1960) is an American entertainer and socio-political commentator.
+Tom Gregory (born April 24, 1960) is an American entertainer and socio-political commentator, actor and model.

 Biography

-Tom Gregory is an actor, radio personality, and a socio-political and entertainment industry commentator.
-He maintains a home in Southampton NY and an apartment in Manhattan's historic co-op, the Rockefeller Apartments.
+Tom Gregory is an actor, writer, radio personality, and socio-political and entertainment industry commentator.
+Throughout the nineties, he traveled the world as a model with THE GAP.
+In 2021, he appeared opposite Rich Little in Trial on the Potomac.
+He maintains a home in Southampton, NY, and an apartment in Manhattan's historic co-op, the Rockefeller Apartments.

-Tom and David Bohnett were domestic partners for over eleven years.
+Tom and philanthropist and technology entrepreneur David Bohnett were domestic partners for over eleven years.